VovaMind/KnowledgeBase/2025/staff_eng_path.md

 Reporting chain: high vs low trade-off.
 Too much details vs not to interesting for a higher level leadership.

 Scope choosing.

+Too broad scope problems are:

+*  Lack of impact.
+*  Becomming a bottleneck
+*  Decision fatigue.
+*  Missing relationships.

+Too narrow scope problems are:

+*  Lack of impact.
+*  Opportunity cost.
+*  Overshadowing other engs.
+*  Overengineering.

+Shape of the role:

+*  Depth-first vs breadth-first mentality.
+*  Four disciplines: core tech skills, product management, project management, people management.
+*  Coding: how much?
+*  Delayed gratification.
+*  Archetypes: TLs, architects, solvers, right hands.

+Caring about things.

+What's important?
+Your work needs to be important.

+What needs you?

+Plan for my work over the next year: scope, shape, primary focus.

+Your job is to make your org successful.

+Staff eng role is ambiguos by definition.
+It's up to you to discover and decide what your role is etc.

+Time is finite, be deliberate about choosing a primary focus that's important and that isn't wasting your skills.

+Align with your management chain.

+Things can go weird and that's ok.

+## Theree maps

+TBD